Legislative Process

 Conference Committees

 When the House and Senate disagree, a conference committee — five members from each chamber — is appointed.
 These committees are limited to reconciling differences between the two versions.
-Their report cannot be amended on the floor; it must be accepted or rejected in full.
+Their report cannot be amended on the floor: it must be accepted or rejected in full.
 This structure forces a compromise that both chambers can accept.

 Governor’s Action